-One of the most common SSL errors is having mixed contents on the website.
+Mixed Content Warning is one of the most common SSL errors in the website.
 Mixed contents literally mean that your website is HTTPS but some of the contents (generally scripts and images) are non-HTTPS.
 Such type of error is not good for the health of your website as they may entertain displaying a security warning on your user’s browser such as:

-To learn more about the outcomes of such errors, we recommend reviewing this amazing video by TroyHunt.
+To learn more about the outcomes of “Mixed Content Warning“, we recommend reviewing this amazing video by TroyHunt.

 How can you get rid of ‘Mixed Contents’ SSL error?